LucaDP07/table-tennis-club07/README.md

 - Google Fonts: I used the Lato and Open Sans font.
 - Font Awesome: I used ther Font Awesome icons for the logo of the Club located at the top-left of the header.
 - Pixabay & Pexels: I used a combination of these two platforms for the images of the Gallery.
+- Balsamiq Wireframes: I used it to produce low fidelity wireframes to organise the structure of the pages.

 **TESTING**